 About Us – Join

 Welcome to the Idaho Wing Civil Air Patrol (CAP) official website.
 We have approximately 230 senior members (adults) and 210 cadets (ages 12-21) volunteering and supporting our three primary missions: Emergency Services, Cadet Programs, and Aerospace Education.
 We are always looking for new members to join our team so if you are interested in joining, we have 7 squadrons in different cities statewide.
 Please visit our Squadron page for more information on meeting times and locations.
 Membership fee is $62 for seniors (background check required) and $36 for cadets (cadets can submit application direct online or paper copy).
 Member benefits come along with your approved membership.
+Maybe you’re not ready to join, but still want to support us?
+You can become a friend and supporter of the Civil Air Patrol Program and still get member discounts for just $35, click for details.
+Don’t forget, these dues are tax deductible.

 We are the official auxiliary of the United States Air Force and now most recently added to the #TOTALFORCE.
 For more information on what that means for us, please click here.
 You can also view National Commander Maj Gen Joseph Vazquez’s announcement here.